-2. Book review: 25%: Students will read one book in full from the class list of possible ethnographies.
-They will write a 1,500-word book review of an ethnography they choose and make a presentation about the ethnography in class.
+2. Book review: 20%: Students will read one book in full from the class list of possible ethnographies.
+They will make a presentation about the ethnography in class.
 Students will be given a chance to sign up for their ethnography on the first day of class.
-The papers should analyse the book in
+The presentations should analyse the book in terms of the research methods used, the style of writing, the

-- 3. Annotated Bibliography: 10%: Students must prepare a bibliography of at least 8 sources that they will refer to in their final paper.
+3. Annotated Bibliography: 10%: Students must prepare a bibliography of at least 8 sources that they will refer to in their final paper (more if the sources are short).
 The bibliography should start with a 200-word description of the student's chosen essay topic.
-After each entry in the bibliography the student should write a sentence or two explaining how the source relates to the student's topic.
-The bibliography should be turned in by hard copy at the beginning of the class on 17 March.
+After each entry in the bibliography, the student should write a sentence or two explaining how the source relates to the student's topic.
+The bibliography should be turned in by hard copy at the beginning of the class on 8 November.
 This assignment is really just the first step in writing the final paper and is meant to ensure that students begin their research early enough in the semester.
 Sources may be in any language but the paper must be written in English.
-Students wishing to do ethnographic instead of library research should consult with the professor about methods and the possibility of using fewer written references. - 4.
-Final Paper: 40%: The paper may be on a topic of the student's choosing that is relevant to the course and that is approved by the instructor.
-The approximate length of the paper should be 2,500 words.
+Students wishing to do ethnographic instead of library research should consult with the professor about methods and the possibility of using fewer written references.

+4. Final Paper: 50%: The paper may be on a topic of the student's choosing that is relevant to the course and that is approved by the instructor.
+The approximate length of the paper should be 2,500-3,000 words.
 The paper should be submitted through the plagiarism detection engine VERIGUIDE and use the standard department style for citations.
-Students will make a brief oral presentation about their topic in class during the final lecture period.
-The presentation will count for 5 points and the paper itself 35 points.
-The paper should be submitted on Veriguide with a hardcopy turned into the office by Wednesday 5 May at 12 noon.
+The paper should be submitted on Veriguide with a hardcopy turned into the office by Friday 9 December at 12 noon.